mohammad-atikuzzaman/vibePalace-clientSide/README.md

 - moment js
 - tailwind css
 - daisyui
-- mamba ui

 ## Features

-- user can register or login  by email, password or google account
+- User authontication system
-- user can book room by pick a booking date.
+- Authorized user can book avialable room by chosing a booking date.
-- user can change booking date of their booked room
+- User can change booking date of their booked room
-- user can give review of their booked room
+- User can give review of their booked room
-- user can cancel a booking 1 day before the booked date.
+- User can cancel a their booking 1 day before the booked date.